CombatWeapon Architecture

 This additional Component is responsible for handling usual cosmetics for Weapons, such as Particles, Sounds and Camera Shakes.
 It is added by default to all Weapons and Projectiles.
 If your pawns are also able to perform attacks, then they could benefit from it as well.

-This component is also integrated with the Asset Manager, supporting soft references and loading on demand.
+This component is also integrated with the Asset Manager, supporting soft references and loading on demand, when applicable.

 Equipment Weapon Actor